Application Plugin

 Installing and Uninstalling Application Plugins

-To install an application plugin, simply copy the plugin directory to the {main project}/plugin directory, and then reload or restart for the changes to take effect.
-To uninstall, simply delete the corresponding plugin directory under {main project}/plugin.
+To install an application plugin, simply copy the plugin directory to the {main project}/plugin directory.
+It will take effect after a reload or restart.